sumeetpalsingh/NGS_Course/Preparation/Session1_Preparation.md

 ## Step 3: Download Raw Data

 For first session, we will map data from zebrafish.
-Download the raw data from [here](https://github.com/sumeetpalsingh/NGS_Course/raw/master/Data/Zebrafish.fastq.gz)
+Download the raw data from [here](https://github.com/sumeetpalsingh/NGS_Course/raw/master/Data/Zebrafish.fastq.gz).
+You would obtain a file named Zebrafish.fastq.gz.

 With this, you are ready to dive into the entertaining world of NGS Analysis!